Can you tell us a bit about your background?

 Why did you choose this program (over others, if applicable)?

 Does this program offer refresher courses for incoming students?
-What do they offer and how much it costs?
+How useful was it?

 Tell us about the courses selection in this program.
 Any special courses you like?